 “The media and entertainment [M&E] business has also seen a dramatic ramping-up because of additional demands being placed on networks,” Robert Courteau

-A crucial enabler of these advancements is the introduction of the new Intel Xe family of GPU.
-The first member of this discrete GPU family is the Server GPU, or SG1 for short.
-It is aimed at gaming and media markets, and provides specific built-in functions to accelerate high quality video encoding, decoding and processing.
+A crucial enabler of these advancements is the introduction of the new Intel Server GPU, based on the Intel Xe architecture.
+It is aimed at Android cloud gaming and media markets, and provides specific built-in functions to accelerate high quality video encoding, decoding and processing.

 “This new family of products will provide exceptional deployment flexibility for our customers, from the smallest systems at the edge to the largest in data centres requiring the highest density at the lowest cost,” says Courteau.